-Costs: There are approximately 13 residential units that are located within the 2023 75 DNL contour.
-An average cost of 339,000 per unit for acquisition and relocation the total cost to implement this measure if all units participated would be 4,068,000.13
+Costs: There are 10 residential properties located within the 2023 75 DNL contour.
+There is an average cost of 339,000 per unit for acquisition and relocation; the total cost to implement this measure if all units participated would be 33,390,000.13

 Schedule: This measure could be implemented upon receipt of the FAA Record of Approval based on the availability of funding.
-It should be noted that several parcels have been included in prior phases of this program and the property owners have been reluctant to sell their homes.
+It should be noted that five parcels have been included in prior phases of this program and the property owners have declined participation.